 By taking on leadership roles for various projects, you also get a chance to showcase your leadership skills and explore working on something new with people from different departments.

 Such opportunities offer greater visibility of your capabilities and can help you to progress faster in your organisation.

 Furthermore, meeting new people — be it within and outside of your organisation — allows you to gain useful connections that can be invaluable as the landscape of work changes.

-Networking is also essential to develop your career.
+Networking is also essential to developing your career.
 A wide and diverse network allows you to understand the industry better, generate new ideas, and gain industry knowledge ahead of your peers.